casper-ecosystem/.github/profile/README.md

 # Casper Ecosystem

-Casper strongly believes that for an ecosystem to thrive, a passionate community and active participation by the community members in creating innovative solutions is important.
-In order for the community to develop projects and solutions that will add value to the people around the world, a robust ecosystem is essential.
+Casper strongly believes in the importance of a passionate community, and the active participation of our community members in creating innovative solutions.
+A robust ecosystem is essential in allowing the community to develop these solutions and projects built upon them.

-Casper Network has a thriving ecosystem of projects, standards, reference implementations, and tools evolved through active community participation.
+The Casper Network features a thriving ecosystem of projects, standards, reference implementations and tools that have evolved through active community participation.

-We aim to host an accurate, Casper core-team curated, up-to-date information of all Casper Ecosystem entities under in a single place for a seamless community engagement.
+Our goal is to host an accurate, up-to-date information hub curated by the Casper core-team containing all Casper ecosystem entities in a single location to facilitate seamless community engagement.

 This Casper Ecosystem Organization is purpose built with a vision to serve the community.
 Overall, Casper provides a plethora of standards, tools and documentation for developers to easily start their projects and build applications.